Sterling edges higher ahead of Sunak's speech

 By Joice Alves

-LONDON, Sept 24 (Reuters) - Sterling edged slightly higher on Thursday ahead of an eventful day with Chancellor Rishi Sunak expected to unveil a new set of measures to support the COVID-hit economy.
+LONDON, Sept 24 (Reuters) - Sterling edged slightly higher on Thursday ahead of an eventful day, with finance minister Rishi Sunak expected to unveil a new set of measures to support the COVID-hit economy.

-Sunak, who announced on Wednesday that the budget has been cancelled, is expected to announce a lifeline to some furloughed workers in a speech around 1045 GMT.
+Sunak, who announced on Wednesday that he would not now set out a full budget later this year, was expected to unveil a lifeline to some furloughed workers in a speech around 1045 GMT.

 "The picture is similar to the U.S. where we are talking of the need for more fiscal stimulus."